RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 surface is rendered for the curve, which is more expensive but allows closeup views.

-For the linear basis the round mode renders an end sphere for a segment and a cone that tangentially touches that ending sphere (and an imaginary start sphere).
-The geometry clips away parts of the end spheres that lies inside the neighboring segments, thus the curve interiour will also render properly as long as only neighboring segments penetrate into a segment.
+For the linear basis the round mode renders a cone that tangentially touches a start-sphere and end-sphere.
+The start sphere is rendered when no previous segments is indicated by the neighbor bits.
+The end sphere is always rendered but parts that lie inside the next segment are clipped away (if that next segment exists).
+This way a curve is closed on both ends and the interiour will render properly as long as only neighboring segments penetrate into a segment.
 For this to work properly it is important that the flags buffer is properly populated with neighbor information.

 For the cubic polynomial bases, the round mode renders a sweep surface by sweeping a varying radius circle tangential along the curve.
 As a